Matthieu Meeus

 selected publications

-- ICMLCopyright Traps for Large Language ModelsIn Forty-first International Conference on Machine Learning, 2024
+- ICMLCopyright Traps for Large Language ModelsIn Forty-first International Conference on Machine Learning (ICML), 2024

 Press coverage in MIT Technology Review and Nature News.